Mikael Rothstein

 Mikael Rothstein (born 8 May 1961) is an associate professor of religious history at the University of Copenhagen in Copenhagen, Denmark.
+He has authored several books on the topic of religion and new religious movements.

+Early life and education

-Rothstein earned his PhD in 1993 and became a Lector at the University of Copenhagen in 2001.
+Rothstein was born 8 May 1961 in Denmark.
+He earned his PhD in 1993 and became a Lector at the University of Copenhagen in 2001.
 He has been on the board of the Danish Association for the History of Religions (DAHR) and the editorial boards of the publications Renner Studies on New Religions (Aarhus University Press) and Nye Religioner (Gyldendal).

+Career

 Rothstein has been called one of Denmark's top researchers in new religious movements, and has been credited with making them a topic of scholarship.
 Another area of scholarly interest is indigenous religions; he was the first researcher to describe the Penan people of Borneo.